dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

 ## Application to *return true to win*

-'Return true to win' statements can easily be switched to a property based testing statement.
+*Return true to win* statements can easily be switched to a property based testing statement.

 Let's take the following example:

 Find a JavaScript expression such as: `x == !x`

 Instead of looking for falsy values we look for truthy ones.
 So we just have to take the negative and we get the corresponding property.

 ## Implementation

 Given that, implementation using [fast-check](https://github.com/dubzzz/fast-check) is quite straight forward.
-Our implementation could have been the following:
+For instance, our implementation could have been the following:

 ```js
 function negationEqualsOriginal(x) {